Dina Pronicheva: Seeing hair turn white before her eyes

-While waiting, Pronicheva testifies that she saw people being undressed and beaten, turning grey in a matter of minutes, and that she saw infants being separated from their mothers and thrown over a sand wall.
-Karel C. Berkhoff states that many of the various versions of Pronicheva's story "state that the hair of some victims at Babi Yar turned white (or gray) before Pronicheva's eyes.
+While waiting, Pronicheva testified that she saw people being undressed and beaten, their hair turning grey in a matter of minutes, and that she saw infants being separated from their mothers and thrown over a sand wall.
+Berkhoff states that many of the various versions of Pronicheva's story "state that the hair of some victims at Babi Yar turned white (or gray) before Pronicheva's eyes.
 While such phenomena have been mentioned in many other times and places, rapid whitening of scalp hair in extreme situations is impossible."